UB's policies help our community members to understand the rules by which we operate, and promote consistency and transparency in our decision-making.

 Describes reporting rights and options for victims of sexual assault, including resources for support, protection and accommodations, and the rights of the parties to the student conduct process.

-UB students can use a preferred or chosen first and middle name in many university systems, including HUB, UBLearns and class rosters.
-Information about preferred/chosen names, including how to enter a preferred/chosen name, is available on the Office of the Registrar website.
+UB faculty, staff and students can use a preferred or chosen first and middle name in many university systems including HUB, UBLearns, HR and the on-line Directory as well as add their gender identity.

 Some policies relating to conduct and grievance procedures are governed by departments outside of EDI.
 These include: